 Configure the Metadata Access Service to integrate with the Hadoop environment.

-- You upgraded from version 10.2 or earlier.
+- You are integrating for the first time. - You upgraded from version 10.2 or earlier.

 The following table describes the Metadata Access Service properties that you need to configure: